lune-org/lune/README.md

 lune --list
 ```

-Lists all scripts found in `lune` or `.lune` directories, including description comments if they exist. <br>
+Lists all scripts found in `lune` or `.lune` directories, including any top-level description comments. <br />
-If both `lune` and `.lune` directories exist, only the former will have its scripts listed, which is consistent with the behavior of running scripts.
+Lune description comments are always written at the top of a file and start with a lua-style comment arrow (`-->`).

 ---